Okay, actually, it wasn’t really mandatory fun… It was highly encouraged fun.

 In 2003, when Bill and I were first married, I bought Lyle Lovett’s then newly released CD, Smile: Songs From the Movies.
 In those days, we didn’t have much money at all, so it was kind of a big deal when I bought things, even when they were as seemingly insignificant as CDs.
 On the other hand, I’m a frustrated musician myself, so CDs have never really been insignificant to me.

-I got pretty hooked on that CD.
+I loved that CD.
 I was a pretty new Lyle Lovett fan back then, but it wasn’t long before I became a real admirer of his music.
 On that CD, there was a collaboration Lovett did with noted blues singer, Keb’ Mo’.
 They had covered “‘Till It Shines”, a song Bob Seger wrote in the 1970s.
 I actually owned Bob Seger’s album, Stranger in Town, on cassette tape.
 I’ve since replaced it at least twice.
 I instantly recognized the song, and I loved what they did with it.
 I think that was the first experience I had with Keb’ Mo’.

 Some time passed, and I encountered Keb’ Mo’ a few more times.
 One time, I bought a compilation put together by Martha Stewart, of all people.
 Yes, that Martha Stewart– the one who went to prison for insider trading!
 She marketed a CD for new parents called Sleepytime, and it included a collection of soothing songs that were meant to inspire babies to fall asleep, yet didn’t annoy their parents.
 Keb’ Mo’ contributed a lovely song called “Infinite Eyes” to that CD, which was released in 2004.
 I see Martha’s Sleepytime CD is no longer available, even on Amazon.
 That’s a shame, because it’s a really nice CD.
 I still have it, although it’s in storage now.
 I hope the extreme heat in Texas hasn’t ruined it.
 I do have it downloaded to my computer.
 Additionally, you can find it uploaded on YouTube.